milkcircle/milkcircle.github.io/_posts/2019-01-16-afterlife.md

 and the beaten man replies,
 "if home is where the heart is,
-I've nowhere to go."
+I've nowhere to go...

-"I think I'll take it."
+I think I'll take it."